magnusmel/evaluation-guide/content/evaluation-guide/app-capabilities/mendix-for-private-cloud.md

 ## 6 How can I scale my application within Mendix For Private Cloud?

+A Application deployed by Mendix for Private Cloud will by default run with two instances.
+Within the portal it is possilbe to change the amount of instances by moving the scaling slider.
+Also the memory allocation can changed within the portal to scale a instance vertically.

+For the **Standalone** version a Mendix CR can be applied to the Kubernetes cluster to scale the application up or down

 ## 7 How can I run an application on Multiple Cloud using Mendix for Private Cloud?